tomtomcrypto/stlos/README.md

 - `setevmconfig(string stlos_contract, eosio::checksum256 storage_key, uint64_t wtlos_index)`
   -  `stlos_contract` is your StakedTLOS EVM contract address
   -  `storage_key` is the computed storage key for the STLOS contract WTLOS balance
-  -  `wtlos_index` is the index of WTLOS in the eosio.evm accounts table
+  -  `wtlos_index` is the index of WTLOS in the eosio.evm accounts table, you can use a block explorer or a JS script to retreive it using the  WTLOS address

 #### Get the WTLOS index